-Note to New Transfer Students: Permits may also be needed for a PSY course with a prerequisite you may have already completed.
+Note to New Transfer Students: Permits may also be needed for PSY courses with a prerequisite you may have already completed.
 If your transcripts have not yet been evaluated, you will get an error each time you try to add the class on GET.
 If this is the case, bring your unofficial transcripts to the Psychology office, we will verify the prerequiste, and then post a permit that will allow you to add the class (if seats are available).

-Checking your CSULA Email
+Checking your Cal State LA Email

 Applying for Graduation

 All Cal State LA students are required to apply for graduation one semester before their graduation date (e.g., if you are planning to graduate in Spring, you must file your graduation application the previous Fall; see the Schedule of Classes or the Quicklinks above for application dates).
 You can obtain a Graduation Application from Admin.
 409; pay the Graduation Application fee at the University Cashier's window; then turn in your paid and stamped Graduation Application to the Psychology Dept. office (KH C3104).
 We advise students to make an appointment with an advisor for a "Grad Check" at least two weeks before the application deadlines.